 You'll work much longer than the actual broadcast hours and work is rarely, if ever, 9am to 5pm.
 Pre-show preparation, such as meetings with the producer, researching, writing scripts, rehearsing and post-show review, which includes discussing the broadcast with the producer and beginning advance planning for the next show, all add to the working day.

-Hours may be long and unsocial, involving early mornings, evenings or weekends, although this depends on the timing of the programme and whether it is live or pre-recorded.
+Hours may be long and unsocial, involving early mornings, evenings or weekends, although this depends on the timing of the programme and whether it's live or pre-recorded.

 What to expect

-- Working conditions vary enormously, depending on the broadcast medium and type of programme.
+- Working conditions vary, depending on the broadcast medium and type of programme.
 For example, conditions for a presenter on a small local radio station with a show in the middle of the night will be vastly different from those for a high-profile celebrity with a prime-time television show.